Section 3: The Environment

 At this time, a black [rain] storm began to come up on the horizon to the north.
 Heavy clouds mounted one on the other. . . .
 Carried by the storm, [the grasshoppers] crossed the Missouri, and scattered far out on the plains.
 Our gardens and pastures were saved, at least this time.

-Decades later, during the Great Depression of the 1930s, grasshoppers again threatened crops.
+Decades later, during the Great Depression and drought of the 1930s, grasshoppers again threatened crops.
 (See Image 10) When the crops were entirely eaten up, the grasshoppers ate clothes hanging on clotheslines, the straw off brooms, and even gnawed on fence posts.
 (See Image 11)

 Why is this important?
 Grasshopper plagues do not strike the grasslands of the Great Plains every year, but when they come, they cause great damage.
 Farmers who came to Dakota Territory just ten years after Rothhammer’s journey occasionally lost entire crops to grasshoppers.
 These insects still appear, though the application of insecticides tends to limit their numbers.